-If you break local laws in Nepal, your U.S. passport will not help you avoid arrest or prosecution.
-Be advised that if you are arrested in Nepal, during the investigation phase, the authorities may keep you in detention for weeks or even longer if a court so orders.
-As in the United States, punishment for violations of criminal laws range from fines to imprisonment, depending on the crime.
+Arrests and Consequences: If you break local laws in Nepal, your U.S. passport will not help you avoid arrest or prosecution.
+If you are arrested in Nepal, during the investigation phase, the authorities may keep you in detention for weeks or even longer if a court so orders.
+Punishment for violations of criminal laws in Nepal range from fines to imprisonment, depending on the crime.

-Trekking: The Government of Nepal has authorized the Trekking Agency Association of Nepal (TAAN) and the Nepal Tourism Board (NTB) to implement a system for foreign hikers called the Trekkers’ Information Management System (TIMS).
-Since 2008, foreign visitors on hiking trips in Nepal, including those not with organized hiking groups, are required to have a valid TIMS card issued by TAAN, its member agencies, or NTB.
+Trekking – TIMS Card: The Government of Nepal has authorized the Trekking Agency Association of Nepal (TAAN) and the Nepal Tourism Board (NTB) to implement a system for foreign hikers called the Trekkers’ Information Management System (TIMS).
+Foreign visitors on hiking trips in Nepal, including those not with organized hiking groups, are required to have a valid TIMS card issued by TAAN, its member agencies, or NTB.
 In case of an emergency, this system helps authorities ascertain the whereabouts of trekkers.
-TIMS cards cost the Nepali rupees equivalent of 20 USD, if applying individually, or the Nepali rupees equivalent of 10 USD if applying in a group, through authorized trekking companies, the TAAN office in Kathmandu or Pokhara, and the NTB office.
+TIMS cards cost the Nepali rupees equivalent of 20 USD (if applying individually) or the Nepali rupees equivalent of 10 USD (if applying in a group) through authorized trekking companies, the TAAN office in Kathmandu or Pokhara, and the NTB office.
 Local agencies that organize treks often will facilitate obtaining your TIMS card.

-The U.S. Embassy in Kathmandu strongly recommends that U.S. citizens do not hike alone or become separated from larger traveling parties while on a trail.
-Solo trekking can be dangerous, and the lack of available immediate assistance has contributed to injuries and deaths, while also making one more vulnerable to criminals.
-Nepali authorities are considering a ban on solo or independent trekking due to safety concerns.
-If adopted, all trekkers would be required to use approved guides and/or porters hired through authorized trekking agencies.
-Consideration of this policy comes in response to incidents over the last several years in which a number of foreign visitors (including U.S. citizens) have been attacked and seriously injured while trekking alone on popular trails.
-Foreigners have also gone missing while trekking alone.
-Extensive search efforts are not always successful in tracing the trekker's whereabouts.
+Solo Trekking: The U.S. Embassy in Kathmandu strongly recommends that U.S. citizens not hike alone, nor become separated from larger traveling parties while on a trail.
+Solo trekking can be dangerous, and the lack of available immediate assistance has contributed to injuries and death.
+Lone trekkers are likely more vulnerable to criminals.
+Nepali authorities are considering a ban on solo or independent trekking because of safety concerns.
+If a ban is implemented, all trekkers would be required to use approved guides and/or porters hired through authorized trekking agencies.
+Consideration of this policy comes in response to incidents over recent years in which a number of foreign visitors (including U.S. citizens) have been attacked or seriously injured while trekking alone on popular trails.
+Foreigners, including U.S. citizens, have also gone missing while trekking alone.
+Extensive search efforts are not always successful in tracing the trekkers’ whereabouts.

-During peak trekking seasons (generally autumn and spring), hotel rooms may become scarce.
+Trekking: Lodging and Travel: During peak trekking seasons (generally autumn and spring), hotel rooms may become scarce.
 U.S. citizens are advised to make advance booking for hotel rooms and be aware of possible flight/airport delays.
-Domestic air flight cancellations and delays occur frequently due to bad weather, including to and from Lukla (gateway to the Everest Base Camp trek) and Jumla (gateway to treks to the Mustang region).
+Domestic air flight cancellations and delays occur frequently because of bad weather, including to and from Lukla (gateway to the Everest Base Camp trek) and Jumla (gateway to treks to the Mustang region).
 Travelers should leave ample time to catch their outbound international flights if they plan to connect from domestic flights.
 U.S. citizens should be aware that many hotels in Nepal do not meet international fire or earthquake safety standards.

 Before leaving Kathmandu, trekkers can check with the Himalayan Rescue Association (phone: +977-1-444-0292/444-0293) or the U.S. Embassy for reliable information about trail conditions and potential hazards of traveling in the Himalayas.

-Other Outdoor Activities: Several tourists have drowned while swimming in Phewa Lake and other adjoining lakes in Pokhara due to flash floods triggered by monsoon rains or after becoming entangled in submerged tree branches or roots.
-Incidents of boats capsizing on the choppy water of these lakes have also occurred.
-It is recommended that visitors wear life jackets.
-Paragliding has become popular in Pokhara, and many new companies have begun offering paragliding services in Pokhara.
-U.S. citizens are urged to weigh the risks involved with paragliding.
+Other Outdoor Activities: Several tourists have drowned while swimming in Phewa Lake and adjoining lakes in Pokhara because of flash floods triggered by monsoon rains or after becoming entangled in submerged tree branches or roots.
+Incidents of boats capsizing on the choppy water of the lakes have also occurred.
+Visitors should wear life jackets.
+Paragliding and ultralight aircraft tourism have become popular in Pokhara, and many new companies offer such services in Pokhara.
+U.S. citizens should weigh the risks involved with paragliding and ultralight aircraft travel.
 There are also a number of deep and dangerous ravines not clearly visible to pedestrians in Pokhara city, mainly in the outlying areas.
 Some local residents and foreigners have fallen into these ravines and sustained serious injuries or died.

-Volunteering: A number of Nepal-based volunteer organizations maintain websites offering volunteer opportunities.
+Volunteering: A number of Nepal-based organizations maintain websites offering volunteer opportunities.
 The Embassy has received reports that many – if not most – such opportunities, especially those involving volunteering at orphanages or “children’s homes,” are not charities.
-Instead, they are profit-making enterprises set up with the primary purpose of attracting donations from abroad and financial support from volunteers.
+Instead, they are profit-making enterprises set up to attract donations from abroad and financial support from volunteers.
 Many of the children are not orphans, and volunteering at such an organization indirectly contributes to child exploitation.
-An organization’s bona fides can be confirmed by contacting the Nepali Central Child Welfare Board (CCWB), attention Namuna Bhusal (tel. +977-9851139474 or e-mail firstname.lastname@example.org).
+An organization’s bona fides can be confirmed by contacting the Nepali Central Child Welfare Board (CCWB), attention Namuna Bhusal (tel. +977-9851139474 or e-mail email@example.com).

 Currency: Nepal has a controlled or fixed currency exchange rate under which the Nepalese Rupee is pegged to the Indian Rupee.
-The Government of Nepal requires travelers to declare either the import or export of currency.
-Travelers must declare any cash currency carried that exceeds 5,000 USD in value by filling out a customs declaration form.
+The Government of Nepal requires travelers to declare either the import or export of currency that exceeds 5,000 USD in value by filling out a customs declaration form.
 Travelers may also face difficulties if traveling with a large quantity of valuables, such as gold and jewelry.
+Carrying more than 50 grams of gold or 500 grams of silver may result in arrest at a port of entry.
 The Embassy is not aware of any banks or money exchange offices in Nepal that accept U.S.-issued travelers checks.
 Accordingly, travelers should consider alternative methods of accessing local currency (e.g., exchanging cash U.S. dollars for Nepali rupees at a bank or money exchange office, or withdrawing rupees from an ATM).
 The Nepalese Department of Customs has reported an increased number of foreigners arrested for currency violations – generally for bringing in cash in excess of 5,000 USD without making a formal declaration.
 Travelers should ensure that they keep a copy of the declaration form after customs officials have put the official endorsement and appropriate stamps on the form to prevent any problems upon departure.